 5) 2017 Fast & Furious – metallic blue

-The first of the licensed Fast & Furious Escorts was #6 of an eight-car series in 2017.
+The first licensed Fast & Furious Escort outside the mainline was #6 of an eight-car series in 2017.
 It’s not great, though – the movie car’s blue wasn’t metallic, the gold MC5 wheels don’t look the best and a copyright statement appears on the left-hand door.

 6) 2017 multipack – yellow